OthDr/Authentication_php/README.md

 # Authentication_php
-POST REST API for authentication built in core PHP.
+REST API for authentication built in core PHP.